Kohn-Luttinger-like mechanism for unconventional charge density waves: Patch models

 with chemical potential $\mu$ and fermion annihilation (creation) operator $c^{(\dagger)}_{\mathbf{k},p,\sigma}$ for patch $p$, flavour $\sigma$, and momentum $\mathbf{k}$.
 The dispersion describes saddle points $\epsilon_{1,\mathbf{k}}=a k_x^2-b k_y^2$ with $a,b>0$ and $\epsilon_{p,\mathbf{k}}$ with $p>1$ is obtained from $\epsilon_{1,\mathbf{k}}$ through rotation by $\pi/2$ for $N_p=2$ or $\pm \pi/3$ for $N_p=3$.
 The theory is further equipped with all symmetry-allowed, constant interactions between patches

-Low-energy effective theories based on $H_0+H_V$ were extensively studied to analyse competing orders \cite{PhysRevLett.81.3195,Nandkishore2012,HUR20091452}.
+Low-energy effective theories based on $H_0+H_V$ were extensively studied to analyze competing orders \cite{PhysRevLett.81.3195,Nandkishore2012,HUR20091452}.
 In particular, it was shown in a parquet RG analysis that there is an instability towards imaginary CDW for $N_f\geq 4$ \cite{Lin2019}.
 Here, we apply the KL-like analysis of the main text to the patch mode.
-We caution that the patch model with constant $g_i$ cannot analyse odd-$l$ harmonics because the the momentum dependence around Van Hove point at $P_i$ and $-P_i$ must be distinguished for this (this is analogous to triplet pairing).
-We analyse the renormalisation of the effective interaction $V_{\text{ph,d}}(k,k',Q)=V(\mathbf{k}, \mathbf{k}'+\mathbf{Q}, \mathbf{k}', \mathbf{k}+\mathbf{Q})$, which drives the CDW instability for large $N_f$.
+We caution that the patch model with constant $g_i$ cannot analyze odd-$l$ harmonics because the momentum dependence around Van Hove point at $P_i$ and $-P_i$ must be distinguished for this (this is analogous to triplet pairing).
+We analyze the renormalization of the effective interaction $V_{\text{ph,d}}(k,k',Q)=V(\mathbf{k}, \mathbf{k}'+\mathbf{Q}, \mathbf{k}', \mathbf{k}+\mathbf{Q})$, which drives the CDW instability for large $N_f$.
 In the patch model, there are two such effective couplings $V_2=V_{\text{ph,d}}(P,P,Q)$ and $V_3=V_{\text{ph,d}}(P,P',Q)$, where $P\neq P'$ are Van Hove points and $Q=P-P'$.
 On the bare level, $V^0_2=g_2$ and $V^0_3=g_3$.
 Including pp, ph-c, and subleading ph-d corrections, we obtain